-Ah, the mudroom: if you're lucky enough to have a space in your home dedicated to storing those muddy boots, outdoor accessories, and seasonal must-haves, you might suspect that organizational skills are second-nature.
-However, there's more to a well-functioning mudroom than meets the eye—while there's no debate that having this handy extra room can make it much easier to keep things in the rest of the home neat and tidy, this space can come with its challenges.
-(Case in point: when you have a room that's *meant* to be messy, it's all the more difficult to keep it from becoming an overcrowded, chaotic dumping ground for all manner of things.
-Especially when kids and pets are added to the mix.)
+Ah, the mudroom: If you're lucky enough to have a space in your home dedicated to storing those muddy boots, outdoor accessories, and seasonal must-haves, you might suspect that organizational skills are second nature.
+However, there's more to a well-functioning mudroom than meets the eye.
+While there's no debate that having this handy extra room can make it much easier to keep things in the rest of the home neat and tidy, this space can come with its own challenges as a dumping ground for all manner of things.

 Luckily, these inspiring in-between spaces show us just what a mudroom should be—clean and organized, and optimally arranged for dashing out the door in any season.
-Whether you plan to use your mudroom as a dumping ground for dog toys and essentials for "walkies", or an all-season space to swap tennis rackets and scuba flippers for snowshoes and shovels, having an intuitive place for everything is key.
-Who knows—after a few tips from these top-notch mudrooms, you might find that this small room becomes the hardest-working (and most essential) one in your house.
+After a few tips from these top-notch mudrooms, you might find that this small room becomes the hardest-working (and most essential) one in your house.

-Click through to see the clever mudroom designs that are keeping homeowners organized all year round.
+Keep scrolling to see Parkinson's top tips and clever mudroom designs that are keeping homeowners organized all year round.

-Take note: a floating bench is nothing short of genius when it comes to your entryway space.
-Not only does it making vacuuming this high-traffic area a breeze (goodbye, dust bunnies!) but it lets you tuck boots and shoes out of the path of foot traffic once you arrive home.
-Put another way?
-We're saying "why didn't we think of that?!" under our breath.
+Take note: A floating bench is nothing short of genius when it comes to your mudroom.
+Not only does it making vacuuming this high-traffic area a breeze (goodbye, dust bunnies!), but it also lets you tuck boots and shoes out of the path of foot traffic once you arrive home.

 Not able to spring for a custom-built solution?
 Look for a freestanding bench with a wide lip and set-back legs to achieve a similar effect.